 According to PMI reports, Hybrid project management aims to combine standard project management techniques with the agile methodology.

-Project managers are inclining to this flexible approach of projects in the current year.
+Project managers are inclined to this flexible approach to projects in the current year.
 A combination of agile and traditional methodologies is best suited in a multi-project environment, where complex parts are executed using agile, and a traditional method is used for the simpler parts.

 Understanding the emotions of the team members and dealing with different personalities ensures that the project keeps progressing at a smooth and constant pace.
 This is an invaluable leadership ability for project managers around the world.